 “If an employment specialist isn’t available, consider your home teacher or a quorum or Relief Society leader.
 Help him identify a credible individual who will work with him to keep the job search the primary focus of his daily activity.
 There is probably someone in your ward or stake who can be an effective job coach during this crucial event in your husband’s life.
 Whatever you do, don’t take on the role yourself.
 Keep your marriage relationship out of the daily struggle.”

 Sharpen Your Interviewing Skills

-In areas where an LDS Employment Resource Center exists, full-time staff or volunteer missionaries may be able to offer additional resources and suggestions to both job seekers and job coaches.
+In areas where a Self-Reliance Service Center exists, full-time staff or volunteer missionaries may be able to offer additional resources and suggestions to both job seekers and job coaches.

-Each of the full-time LDS Employment Resource Centers, as well as a number of individual stakes, offer the Career Workshop, which is designed to help job seekers uncover and articulate their marketable skills.
+Each of the full-time Self-Reliance Service Centers, as well as a number of individual stakes, offer the Career Workshop, which is designed to help job seekers uncover and articulate their marketable skills.
 Hundreds of thousands of individuals have been trained in these series of workshops where participants create personal commercials and develop power statements to support claims about specific skills and abilities they would bring to the employer.

 Probably the most significant feature of the Career Workshop is that it provides an opportunity to practice these techniques and receive valuable feedback in a safe environment.
 Facilitators at the